Sazerac4/zig_on_stm32/README.md

 For Windows users,  Information available in this [document](docs/windows.md) to setup your environnement.

+### Vs Code / Vs Codium

+For Vs Code users, Information available in this [document](docs/vscode.md) for configurations

 ### Containers (Podman or Docker)

 Instead of installing the various tools in your system, you can use containers to build or flash the firmware.
-Two technologies exist, both CLI APIs are mostly compatible: the well-known Docker and Podman.
-I use Podman for my examples, but you can simply replace it with Docker if you prefer.
+Two technologies exist, both CLI APIs are mostly compatible: Docker and Podman.
+I use `podman` for my examples, but you can simply replace it with `docker` if you prefer.

 ```bash
 #Create the image